lvd2/zx-blk-ciph/README.md

  make
 ```

 3. build libkeccak.so from XKPC project (https://github.com/XKCP/XKCP.git).
-Use 'make asmX86-64/libkeccak.so' for generic amd64 build.
-You might try generic32/libkeccak.so for other 32bit platforms as first try.
-This repo contain already contains libkeccak.so for amd64, feel free to re-build.
+Use `make asmX86-64/libkeccak.so` for generic amd64 build.
+You might try generic32/libkeccak.so for other 32bit platforms as a first try.
+This repo contain already contains libkeccak.so for amd64, feel free to re-build it.

 4. build tests:
 ```